Muay Thai vs Kickboxing: What's the Difference?

 If you've been looking into combat sports or martial arts classes in Seattle, you've probably come across both Muay Thai and kickboxing.
 From the outside, they look almost identical — people in gloves, throwing punches and kicks.
 So what's actually different, and does it matter which one you choose?

 It matters quite a bit.
 While they share some surface similarities, Muay Thai and kickboxing are fundamentally different disciplines — in their techniques, their history, their culture, and what they'll teach you.
-This guide breaks it all down so you can make an informed decision.

 A Brief History of Each